-The PEIU is undertaking a series of Focussed Policy Assessments on key prevention and early interventions supported by public resources.
+The PEIU is undertaking a series of Focused Policy Assessments on key prevention and early interventions supported by public resources.
 The approach is to describe each intervention by following a common structure:

 - Rationale for the intervention;